Christianity in the Middle East: Melkite/Greek Christians

 All of them are mainly found in countries like Lebanon, Syria, Israel, Palestine, Jordan, Egypt and to a lesser degree in Turkey, Iraq, Libya, and Sudan.

+Maronite Christians

+Maronites are part of a continuous history of Christianity in Lebanon, and have traditionally adhered to the Maronite Catholic Church.
+Their highest population can be found in Lebanon, where they make up 34% of the population.
+Other sizeable Maronite populations can be found in Syria and Israel, with smaller numbers in Egypt and Jordan, and a diaspora community in the Americas.

 Armenian Christians

 There is also the Armenian Church with its divisions: